iogbole/blog.israelo/_posts/2020-12-12-Setting-up-shib-sso-like-a-boss.md

 ##### 6. controller.xml

-This is where it got a bit challenging, unlike most applications I have worked with in the past, The Service Provider I used to test this out, AppD, does not provide or generate it's own SAML metadata.
+This is where it got a bit challenging, unlike most applications I have worked with in the past, The Service Provider I used to test this out, AppD, does not provide or generate its own SAML metadata.
 This limitation makes it slightly difficult to integrate the Controller with non-cloud-based IdPs like ADFS, PingFed, and especially Shibboleth.
 I was able to generate a working Controller metadata after a few iterations, and it can be re-used by changing the controller's URL.
 Download it from [https://gist.github.com/iogbole/944996b728af4464c21ecdb7625351a1#file-controller-xml](https://gist.github.com/iogbole/944996b728af4464c21ecdb7625351a1#file-controller-xml), modify it i.e change the controller URL and copy it to _/opt/shibboleth-idp/metadata_

 ##### 7. metadata-providers.xml